 Previously insulated from the Covid-19 pandemic, Taiwan now suddenly finds itself engulfed in twin health and political crises.

 Over the past 11 days, Taiwan has recorded daily new cases of more than 100.
-The island added 542 local infections on Tuesday (May 25) and another 633 on Wednesday, with the total caseload breaking 6,000, a meteoric rise of the less than 4,000 recorded in early May.
+The island added 542 local infections on Tuesday (May 25) and another 633 on Wednesday, with the total caseload breaking 6,000, a meteoric rise from the less than 4,000 recorded in early May.

 In response, Taiwanese authorities have extended sweeping community lockdowns, school closures and bans on public gatherings to mid-June.